 As more than 60% of the eagle habitats are within ancestral domains, this partnership is strategic.
 We strive to strike a balance between development needs and conservation goals.

-In return for clear conservation actions, we help with their livelihoods, educational needs, bridge access to health services, and others.
+In return for clear conservation outcomes, we help with their livelihoods, educational needs, bridge access to health services, and others.
+We present opportunities for our partner communities who are underprivileged to have a better life and future.

 We do this by implementing income-generating projects like the women-led Plushies for Conservation initiative and the Forest Guard program.

-We engage our partner communities in conservation by providing them with incentives such as education and economic opportunities which enable them to participate in wildlife and forest protection.
-These partnerships are important to us and we intend to nurture them as they are crucial not only in Philippine eagle conservation but also as a testament that protecting the eagles and the forests ultimately benefits humans.
+These partnerships are important to us and we intend to nurture them.
+They are a testament that protecting the eagles and the forests ultimately benefits humans.

 Through your donation, you can help: